 As a public library, serving your community is a central piece of your overall mission.
-Your programming, resources, and services are tailored to meet the unique needs of your patrons and transform your library into a community hub.
-Unique digital resources like Mango support your patrons in innovative, meaningful ways - but sometimes, those digital resources fly under the radar.
-In fact, we often hear from librarians that promoting their awesome catalogue of digital resources can be a struggle.
+Unique digital resources like Mango Languages support your patrons in innovative, meaningful ways — but sometimes, those digital resources fly under the radar.

 You’ve put up flyers around the library, you’ve pinned links to the homepage of your library website, but still, you’re not seeing the usage you want.
 If you’re looking for new, effective ways to promote your library’s digital resources, we’ve got two words for you: community outreach.
 In working with our library partners, we’ve learned together that community outreach is a great way to think beyond your library’s walls and reach a larger market, driving patronage and better serving your community.
 There are so many ways to collaborate with groups and organizations in your community to strengthen your relationships and bring new patrons through your library doors - both digitally and in person.
 Here are three things you need to know about promoting digital resources through community outreach.

 1. Set the stage for a successful partnership

 Before jumping in to make a community connection, a little pre-planning is in order.
 Youth Services Librarianship recommends considering both your overarching program goals as well as your target audience as you get started, suggesting that, “A major way in which community partners can help libraries is through attracting new and special populations to your library.
 A good way that libraries can benefit from community partners is to find community partners that have connections or influence with your target population.”